TrevorAttema/OTGMessenger/README.md

 **Board Schematics and Design**
-I'll publish the motherboard if I get some positive interest in this project from the community. trevor (at) attemafamily dot org.
+I'll publish the motherboard if I get some positive interest in this project from the community.
+Contact me here: trevor@attemafamily.org